 If that’s not scary enough, mice can get into your home at all levels.
 Rodents are great climbers, easily accessing vents halfway up the exterior walls.

-“So the whole house is vulnerable,” added Dowd.
+“So the whole house is vulnerable,” adds Dowd.

 A mouse is seen scurrying down the exterior wall of a home.
 Courtesy: Skedaddle Humane Wildlife Control

 WHAT CAN YOU DO TO MOUSE-PROOF YOUR HOME?